bpstephanie/Pennywise/README.md

         - All code was arranged into while loops to stop this from happening.

       - The fourth and biggest bug was the clear screen function not working.
 When the user was asked to input the date, the category, the description and the amount, segments of the previous 'page' were left on the screen.
 This was a very tough bug to overcome - taking over 24 hours.
         - Lots of research was done and the function was moved to different parts of the code to see if it would work elsewhere.
-The solution to this problem was finally found on slack where a fellow coursemate had the same problem.
+The solution to this problem was finally found on slack where a fellow course mate had the same problem.
 The fix was easy, all that needed to be done was to add 'print(“\033c”, end=“”)' to the clear screen function.
-I am very grateful to my coursemates on slack as without them I do not know If I would have been able to 'squash' this bug.
+I am very grateful to my course mates on slack as without them I do not know If I would have been able to 'squash' this bug.

   - During the final stages of the project, a few more bugs appeared: